SocialGouv/matomo-next/README.md

   ✓ should work if the surcharge of the operator (1 ms) router.routeChangeStart event
-  ✓ should setReferrerUrl and setCustomUrl on route change start (1 ms) ✓ should use previousPath as referer on consecutive route change (1 ms) ✓ should work if the surcharge of the operator (3 ms) router.routeChangeComplete event
+  ✓ should setReferrerUrl and setCustomUrl on route change start (1 ms) ✓ should setReferrerUrl and setCustomUrl on route change start and handle hashtag (by removing it) ✓ should use previousPath as referer on consecutive route change (1 ms) ✓ should work if the surcharge of the operator (3 ms) router.routeChangeComplete event